toniov/gcal-cli/README.md

 ## Authentication

 Authorization and authentication is done with OAuth 2.0.

-Ok, this will take only 2 minutes:
+Ok, this will take only 2 minutes (for a complete directives, check [OAUTH.md](./docs/OAUTH.md)):

 #### 1) Get your project credentials